Dave-New-Dev/tryhardfilter-v1/README.md

-filter for playing on the bums streamer friends server (say cmd approach)
+# tryhardfilter-v1 (roundabout approach)

+(command prefix is '/t') adds a say cmd that you can use to chat on the bum server without leaking classified information